0xMukesh/solidity-quickstart/blog.md

    ![](https://imgur.com/8zp2weM.png)

-4. **Push**: Push is used to add elements to the end of an dynamic array.
+4. **Push**: Push is used to add elements to the end of a dynamic array.

    ```solidity
     // SPDX-License-Identifier: MIT